Why it's doneBy Mayo Clinic staff

 - Defibrillation therapy.
 This is the strongest form of electrical therapy used to restore a normal heartbeat.
 During this therapy you may feel as if you're being kicked in the chest.
 It may knock you off your feet.
 The pain from this therapy typically lasts only a second.
 There should be no discomfort after the shock is over.

 Usually, only one shock is needed to restore a normal heartbeat.
 Sometimes, however, you may have two or more such shocks during a 24-hour period.
-Frequent shocks in a short time period are known as ICD storms, and they may understandably cause you to worry.
+Frequent shocks in a short time period are known as ICD storms.
 If you experience ICD storms, you should seek emergency care to see if your ICD is working properly or if you have a problem that's making your heart beat more abnormally.
-If necessary, the ICD can be adjusted to deliver the appropriate number of shocks.
-Additional medications may be needed to make your heart beat regularly and decrease the chance of an ICD storm.
+If necessary, the ICD can be adjusted to reduce the number and frequency of shocks.
+You may need additional medications to make your heart beat regularly and decrease the chance of an ICD storm.

 Who needs an ICD?

-- A history of coronary artery disease and prior heart attack that has led to a weak heart.
+- A history of coronary artery disease and heart attack that has weakened your heart.

 - A heart condition that involves abnormal heart muscle, such as enlarged (dilated cardiomyopathy) or thickened (hypertrophic cardiomyopathy) heart muscle.